On almost any given Sunday in my home you might hear the same conversation. It takes place between me and one of my kids:

 If you’re shocked and appalled at my children’s lack of spiritual fervor, or at my unsophisticated debating tactics, I’m sorry.
 But I don’t think I’m alone dealing with this debate.

-A Light Bulb Moment in Demonstrating the Gospel
+Demonstrating the Gospel – A Light Bulb Moment

 We just moved into a new home.
 One particular neighbor has been fantastic at initiating with us, bringing his four-year-old to knock on our door to invite our five-year-old to play.
 The dad and I have enjoyed a few conversations of the getting-to-know-you type.
 And then one Sunday morning, after the aforementioned dialogue with one of my kids, we walked past their house on our way to church and my neighbor asked the right question.